elchs/LetoDBf/Readme.txt

  then you define a filter condition for your workarea, example for a numeric:
     DbSetFilter( NIL, "field_var < leto_VarGetCached()" )
  Avoid 'ALIAS->' names in filter condition for mode: No_Save_WA=0: they are invalid.
- The only param what really atters is the filter text value, codeblock is optional.
+ The only param what really matters is the filter text value, codeblock is optional.
  Function names requested ONLY in filter condition must be explicitely requested by a:
  REQUEST statement to be linked to your application.